arp242/arp242.net/_posts/2020-07-03-open-source.markdown

 ---

-Various usages of *open source* found in a quick Usenet search with Google Groups (I tried downloading the Internet Archives for better searching/numbers, but that doesn't seem to work at the moment, so this will have to do).
+Various usages of *open source* found in a quick Usenet search with Google Groups.
+I tried downloading the Internet Archives for better searching/numbers, but that doesn't seem to work at the moment, so this will have to do.

 [1990](https://groups.google.com/d/msg/alt.religion.computers/aJfOfVrUkHM/uXNuWwufDU0J):